 By Dr. Nadine Shelton O.D.

 During an eye exam, your optometrist will analyze the opacity of your lenses to determine if you have cataracts.
-In the early stages, minimal vision blurriness may be fixed by updating your glasses.
+In the early stages, minimal vision blurriness may be corrected by updating your glasses.
 Once the cataract is visually significant and glasses can no longer improve your vision, your optometrist will refer you to an ophthalmologist for surgery.
-This procedure involves removing the cloudy lens and replacing it with a new artificial (intra-ocular) lens.
+The procedure involves removing the cloudy lens and replacing it with a new artificial (intra-ocular) lens.
+After surgery you may or may not need glasses for distance but will most likely need a reading correction.

 Avoid the long wait times at an Urgent Care Centre or Hospital.
 If you have acute eye pain or other eye problem, you can make an appointment or drop in at any time during our office hours.
 These conditions are covered for those who have a Manitoba Health number.